-- a) The Vice Dean of the College of Medicine shall serve as the Chair.
-The Chair will vote only in the case of a tie. - b) Four faculty members from the College of Medicine, none of whom are serving concurrently on another COM CAPP Committee. - c) The Assistant Dean of Students who shall serve as a Student Advocate and be without vote. - d) The University Registrar or Designee, ex officio, without vote.
+- 1. The Vice Dean of the College of Medicine who shall serve as the administrative liaison. - 2.
+Four (4) faculty members from the College of Medicine, none of whom are serving concurrently on another COM CAPP Committee. - 3.
+The Assistant Dean of Students who shall serve as a Student Advocate and be without vote. - 4.
+The University Registrar or Designee, ex officio, without vote.